alwaysdata/documentation/remote-access/misc.en.md

 +++

 ## List accounts

-The accounts list is viewable in several ways.
-Their contents are NOT reachable.
+The list of accounts can be visualized in different ways.
+For all of them, their contents are **not** accessible to others.

 ## `/tmp` directory

-The `/tmp` directory is a shared by all users of a server.
-Although it is not recommended to use it, the files created on it are, by default, not readable by other users (thanks to `umask`).
-However, nothing prevents a program from creating a file in this directory and making it readable to all users.
+The `/tmp` directory is shared by all users on a server.
+Although we do not recommend using this, the files created here are, by default, not readable by other users, thanks to `umask`.
+However, we do not enforce file creation in this directory in a mode that makes it readable to all users. pa